-At Springwood Heath we aim to provide a broad and balanced play based Curriculum; which will enable each child to develop personally, socially, emotionally, spiritually, physically, creatively and intellectually to his/her full potential.
+At Springwood Heath we aim to provide a board and balanced play-based curriculum; which will enable each child to develop personally, socially, emotionally, spiritually, physically, creatively and intellectually to his/her full potential.
 At Springwood Heath School we recognise that the environment plays a key role in supporting and extending the children's development.
-At Springwood

-Heath we do not make a distinction between work and play.
-We support our children's learning through planned play activities and decide when child-initiated or adult-led play activities would provide the most effective learning opportunities.
+At Springwood Heath we do not make a distinction between work and play.
+We support our children's learning through planned based activities and decide when child-initiated or adult-led play activities would provide the most effective learning opportunities.
 We believe that it is important for adults to support children's learning through play, by getting involved in the play themselves.

-"A rich and varied environment supports children's learning and development.
-It gives them the confidence to explore and learn in secure and safe, yet challenging, indoor and outdoor spaces" EYFS 2007
+'A rich and varied environment supports children's learning and development.
+It gives them the confidence to explore and learn in secure and safe, yet challenging, indoor and outdoor spaces' (EYFS 2007)

 At Springwood Heath we aim to create an attractive, welcoming and stimulating learning environment which will encourage children to explore, investigate and learn through first hand experiences.
 Activities are planned for both indoor and outdoor classroom throughout the school day.
 The learning environment is divided into a variety of different areas: role play, book corner, mark making area, maths area, creative, construction, malleable, sand, water, small world and puzzles and these areas are mirrored outdoors as well, with also climbing frame and natural area.
-These areas are carefully arranged to encourage quiet areas and more active areas within the learning environment.
 Children are encouraged to become independent learners and to take some responsibility for initiating their own lines of enquiry and investigation.